 Rev. Dr. Henderson has a passion for church growth and development and has been actively involved in planting four churches, including New Beginnings Church in Matthews, NC, Indian Trail, NC, and Harrisburg, NC.
 He serves as the Vice President of National Ministries for Converge Worldwide.

 Rev. Dr. Henderson has personally trained approximately 100 Ministers through his ministerial licensing training.
-He is also a Spiritual Covering for several pastors, churches, and ministries, and is currently pursuing a Masters of Art in Organizational Change in Ministry and Leadership for megachurch pastors at Wheaton College, Wheaton, IL.
+He is also a Spiritual Covering for several pastors, churches, and ministries, and is currently pursuing a Master of Art in Organizational Change in Ministry and Leadership for megachurch pastors at Wheaton College, Wheaton, IL.

 Dr, Karen Swanson, Director of the Correctional Ministries Institute